Josiahr4321/Horiseon-SEO/README.md

 # Horiseon-SEO

 HTML
-    Changed div tag that held class="header" to "header" Changed div tag that was holding the navigation bar to a "nav" tag div tag that held class="hero" was changed to "figure" div tag that held class="content" was changed to "main" div tag that held class="benefits" to "aside"
+    Changed div tag that held class="header" to "header".
+    Changed div tag that was holding the navigation bar to a "nav" tag. div tag that held class="hero" was changed to "figure". div tag that held class="content" was changed to "main". div tag that held class="benefits" to "aside".
-    The div tags that held paragraphs were changed to "section" tags Described the images using "alt" tags to help the visually empaired.
+    The div tags that held paragraphs were changed to "section" tags.
+    Described the images using "alt" tags to help the visually empaired.
-    Changed class="benefit-lead" to class="benefit"
+    Changed class="benefit-lead" to class="benefit".
-    Changed class="benefit-brand" to class="benefit"
+    Changed class="benefit-brand" to class="benefit".
-    Changed class="benefit-cost" to class="benefit"
+    Changed class="benefit-cost" to class="benefit".
-    Changed div tag that held class="footer" to "footer"
+    Changed div tag that held class="footer" to "footer".

 CSS
     Changed ".header div" to ".header nav".
 This allowed my navigation bar to follow the same properties as the div tags prior.